Locum Tenens Billing: CMS Guidelines Simplified

 Navigating CMS locum tenens guidelines is essential for maintaining compliance and ensuring smooth billing processes in your medical practice.
 By understanding and adhering to key requirements—such as using the Q6 modifier, respecting the 60-day limit, and ensuring locum tenens physicians remain independent—you can effectively utilize temporary physicians without encountering billing issues or claim denials.

-Avoid common mistakes by building robust tracking systems and leveraging practice management software to monitor locum tenens usage.
+Build robust tracking systems and leverage practice management software to monitor locum tenens usage to avoid common mistakes.
 Regularly reviewing your billing practices and staying informed about CMS and commercial payer requirements will safeguard your practice against potential pitfalls.

 Implementing these guidelines ensures proper reimbursement and maintains the continuity of care your patients expect.
-Stay proactive, keep your billing accurate, and make the most of locum tenens solutions to efficiently support your practice’s needs.
+Stay proactive, keep your billing accurate, and make the most of locum tenens solutions to support your practice efficiently.